-Witness officers are compelled to speak to IIO Investigators pursuant to Part 7.1 of the Police Act.
-The "GUIDELINES AND EXPECTATIONS WITH RESPECT TO THE CONDUCT OF IIO INVESTIGATIONS" issued by IIO to the police agencies set out the process for witness officers to fulfill their obligations to attend an IIO interview, including the interviews being video recorded.
-Any deviation from this process must be agreed and documented by the CT.
+Witness officers are compelled to speak to IIO investigators pursuant to Part 7.1 of the Police Act.
+The Memorandum of Understanding sets out the agreed understanding and process for witness officers to fulfill their obligations to attend an IIO interview.
 The IIO designation form outlines the requirements of witness officers.
 It should be reviewed and signed by the witness officer prior to commencement of an interview.